top of page

 Movement building starts with a shared vision focused on systems change where a collective addresses concerns and creates opportunities that no person, organization, or institution can alone.

-With the leadership of the Allocations Committee, Boston Women’s Fund awarded three grassroots organizations led by women, girls, and gender-expansive individuals in the Greater Boston area with a one-year $25,000 grant to support their movement building work.
+With the leadership of the Allocations Committee, Boston Women’s Fund will award three grassroots organizations in Greater Boston with a one-year, unrestricted $25,000 grant to support their immigrant justice work.
 Movement Building grants provide general operating support to grassroots organizations.
-To remove the application burden from organization leaders, we rely on nominations from community members.

 Timeline

-• Late-April 2023: Grantee partners notified
+• June 2025: Grantee partners notified

 Funding Priorities